Drawing lifeline

 All pupils/students will start working on creating their own lifeline (source).

 Drawing a lifeline can help you gain insight into important subjects and connections in your life.
 On a lifeline you draw important periods and moments, both positive and negative.
 To make your own lifeline you need a number of things.
 First of all, it is nice to sit down for it in a quiet place; you need time.
-In addition, you need this form, a white sheet of paper and pens/markers in different colors.
+In addition, you need these instructions, a white sheet of paper and pens/markers in different colors.

 Step-by-step plan

 Step 1 Have a brainstorm session with yourself.
-Take at least ten to fifteen minutes to write down important moments in your life.
-Think of highs and lows, but also quiet, stable periods in your life.
+Take at least ten to fifteen minutes to write down all the important moments in your life.
+Think of highs and lows, but also calm, stable periods in your life.
 It is good to remember that these are moments or periods that were important to you, other people's opinions do not matter.
 So write down everything that comes to mind.

 Step 3 Now that you have drawn your lifeline(s), it is time to take a closer look at them.
 Look at what you notice in the shape of the line(s).
 Do you recognize a pattern or connection?